 “Moment of Silence” by Barby Schacher

 In 2012, after years away from the easel, I picked up a pencil and started drawing again.
 At first, it was simply for the joy of creating.
-I had no idea that a few years later, I’d be entering national Western Art competitions — or that my work would go on to win awards and recognition.
+I had no idea that a few years later, I’d be entering national Western Art Competitions—or that my work would go on to win awards and recognition.

 Discovering the WARA – Western Art Rodeo Association

 In 2018, I discovered the Western Art Rodeo Association (WARA) and decided to enter a few of their online competitions with the graphite drawings I was working on at the time.
 That step changed everything for me.
+It opened the door to competing in serious Western Art Competitions for the first time—and I found myself hooked.

 People’s Choice Award – “Winter’s Paint” (2018)